LogLM: From Task-based to Instruction-based Automated Log Analysis: Introduction

-\textbf{(2) Dependency on task-specific and domain-specific training data caused by shallowly fitting on labels.} As observed by recent studies~\cite{liu2024interpretable,tao2023biglog,tao2022logstamp}, existing approaches are dependent on task-specific training data.
-Their performances can drop significantly in online situation, where available task-specific log-label training data in the specific domain (\emph{e.g.}, modules, versions and devices) is scarce due to frequent software update and third-party module import~\cite{liu2024interpretable}.
-The dependency on task-specific or domain-specific training data is caused by merely shallowly fitting on log-label pairs, ignoring the inherent connections between different analysis tasks and log domains.
-For example, accurately parsing a log’s structure can significantly improve anomaly detection~\cite{fu2023empirical}; a correct diagnosis of the root cause of a failure is crucial for generating a meaningful solution~\cite{ahmed2023recommending}, and server error logs in a client application can reveal issues in gateway service software.
-Just as human experts draw from prior knowledge across different domains, LLMs may also apply insights from solving one log analysis task to another, enriching analysis abilities by integrating knowledge from diverse tasks and domains.
+\textbf{(2) Dependency on task-specific and domain-specific training data caused by ignoring cross-task (or domain) connections.} As observed by recent studies~\cite{liu2024interpretable,tao2023biglog,tao2022logstamp}, existing approaches are dependent on task-specific training data.
+Their performances can drop significantly in online situation, where available task-specific logs in the specific domain (\emph{e.g.}, modules, versions and devices) is scarce due to frequent software update and third-party module import~\cite{liu2024interpretable}.
+The dependency on task-specific or domain-specific training data is due to the ignorance of inherent connections between different analysis tasks and log domains.
+For example, accurately parsing a log’s structure can significantly improve anomaly detection~\cite{fu2023empirical}; a correct diagnosis of the root cause of a failure is crucial for generating a meaningful solution~\cite{ahmed2023recommending}.
+Also, logs from different domains are heterogeneous in format and structure, but may share some common patterns~\cite{tao2023biglog}.
+Just as human experts draw from prior knowledge across different domains, LLMs may also apply insights from solving one log analysis task to another and enriches analysis abilities by integrating log patterns from diverse domains, thereby requiring less in-domain and task-specific training data.

 \textbf{(3) Significant burden in deployment.} In large-scale software systems, the sheer volume of O\&M tasks and diversity of logs from different domains demand that engineers deploy multiple specialized models, each fine-tuned for a particular task or domain.
-This leads to increased complexity in managing these models, as hundreds of specialized models may need to be maintained (\emph{e.g.}, five tasks and nine domains leads to 45 fine-tuned models to deploy).
-Such an approach not only consumes significant computational resources but also burdens system engineers with the responsibility of managing and updating a vast array of models.
+This leads to increased complexity in managing these models, as hundreds of specialized models may need to be maintained (\emph{e.g.}, five tasks and nine domains leads to 45 fine-tuned models to deploy), which is also noted as the ``pipeline challenge''~\cite{The_State_of_LLM_Operations_or_LLMOps}.
+Such an approach not only consumes significant computational resources but also burdens engineers with managing and updating a vast array of models.